iamlemec/llama.cpp/examples/predicted/README.md

 # llama.cpp/examples/predicted

 Demonstration of predicted output generation with recovery.
+See `patch.sh` for an example and `specul.sh` for comparison with draft models.

+# Todo

+- It seems like we only need to track the last `draft_min` elements of diffs, not the whole thing

 # Algorithm

-`common_sampler_sample_and_accept_n`: Runs sampler on draft logits and accepts matches.
-If the full draft is accepted, it runs another sample to generate the last token.
-If the draft is empty, it simply runs the sampler once.

-`last_id`: This tracks the last token for which logits have been computed.
-This goes in as the first token for the next batch.

-`n_past`: This is the cumulative number of tokens for which logits have been computed.
+- `n_past`: cumulative number of tokens for which logits have been computed
+- `use_draft`: whether we're using the draft or not
+- `id_last`: the last token for which logits have been computed
+- `batch_idx`: current index in the current batch (-1 means we need to decode a new batch)